 A survey of 272 primarily “older” Veterans of Operation Enduring Freedom and Operation Iraqi Freedom found that:

 Of note, those with higher PTSD scores often score higher for these measures as well; it would seem that posttraumatic stress and posttraumatic growth are not opposite ends of a spectrum, but actually can coexist.[121]
 Over 50% of people report moderate-to-high posttraumatic growth after a traumatic experience.[122]
 A 2018 systematic review of 21 studies confirmed that moderate posttraumatic growth, not just PTSD alone, can arise for military service personnel who have experienced trauma.[123]
+Similarly, data analyzed from the 2019–2020 National Health and Resilience in Veterans Study (NHRVS), which surveyed a nationally representative sample of 3,847 trauma-exposed U.S. Veterans found that 63.2% of trauma-exposed veterans and 86.4% of veterans who screened positive for PTSD endorsed moderate-or-greater posttraumatic growth.[288]
 Explore what Veterans need to foster posttraumatic growth as part of their Whole Health care.

 Conventional Approaches

 In terms of prevention and treatment of PTSD, it is important that evidence-based PTSD therapies be offered to all Veterans.
 Most research has focused on psychotherapies and pharmaceuticals.
-The following highlights are based on summary recommendations from the VA/DOD Clinical Practice Guideline for the Management of Posttraumatic Stress Disorder and Acute Stress Disorder, which was recently updated.
+The following highlights are based on summary recommendations from the VA/DOD Clinical Practice Guideline for the Management of Posttraumatic Stress Disorder and Acute Stress Disorder.

 Start with individual, manualized, trauma-focused psychotherapy (preferred over drug therapy).
 Drug therapy or non–trauma-focused psychotherapy can be used if trauma-focused psychotherapy is not available or not preferred by a patient.
-Certain medications (e.g., serotonin specific reuptake inhibitors, or SSRIs) are preferred, and other drug classes are suggested if those are ineffective.
+Certain medications are preferred, and other drug classes are suggested if those are ineffective.

 Acupuncture and other CIH practices are not recommended as primary treatments.

 Psychotherapies, sometimes classed under “Power of the Mind” as well, are being used with increasing frequency in the VA, depending on the availability of clinicians trained to offer them.
-A 2016 review found large effect sizes for an array of therapies, noting that the number needed to treat was <4.[124]
-More research comparing the different therapies to one another is still needed.[44]
+More research comparing the different therapies to one another is continuing and is still needed.[44]

-The 2017 VA/DOD guidelines most strongly recommend the following trauma-focused therapies.
+The 2023 VA/DOD Clinical Practice Guideline for the Management of PTSD most strongly recommend the following three trauma-focused therapies:

 Prolonged Exposure Therapy (PET)[59] is built around the idea that repeated exposure to thoughts, situations, and feelings can reduce their power to cause a person distress.
 It has four main parts, which include education, breathing retraining, practice in real-world situations, and talking through one’s trauma.[125]
 A 2013 study of 1931 Veterans found that PET significantly decreased PTSD-related symptoms, as well as depression.[126]